Liberal bows out of Burnaby byelection after singling out Jagmeet Singh’s race

 “While there are real differences in people’s experiences, I have dedicated much of my work over the years to find the common threads that unite us all.
 My mother taught me we are all connected and every day I try to live by her words.”

-The Liberal Party of Canada released a statement saying Wang’s online comments are not aligned with the party’s values and it has accepted her resignation.
+The Liberal Party of Canada said Wang’s online comments are not aligned with the party’s values and it has accepted her resignation.
+Trudeau and the party have always stood for the full and equal participation of all Canadians in democracy, it said.

 Elections Canada said the deadline for candidates to enter the byelection race is Feb.
 4.